MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 > * `invoke` is same as the current `appLinking` workflow.
 > * To maintain consistency, it is recommended to name `Action.Submit` as `View`.
 > * `websiteUrl` is a required property to be passed in the `TabInfo` object.
-> * Adaptive Cards with open URL will not open the Collaborative Stage View.
+> * Adaptive Cards with `OpenURL` will not open the Collaborative Stage View.
 > * To open Stage View, ensure the URL of the content is within the list of `validDomains` in your app manifest.

 ### Invoke Stage View through deep link